powerfulbean/DynamicTRF/README.md

 ## Roadmap
  🔜 Planned | 🚧 In Progress | 🧪 Testing | ✅ Completed

+### v1.0.0
+🚧 remove dependency on the old mTRFpy
+🚧 remove dependency on the old stimrespflow trainer
+🚧 easier to use method for creating torch dataset required by the model, with code examples
+🚧 switched to light-weight stimrespflow library, with light-weight trainer
+🚧 user-friendly function to start dynamic TRF analysis, with just one call

 ### v0.0.1
 ✅ Refactor the code while reproducing results in the paper

-### v1.0.0
-🚧 remove dependency on the old mTRFpy
-🔜 remove dependency on the old stimrespflow trainer
-🔜 easier to use method for creating torch dataset required by the model, with code examples
-🔜 switched to light-weight stimrespflow library, with light-weight trainer
-🔜 user-friendly function to start dynamic TRF analysis, with just one call

 ## Installation